 Mythological Significance of Naina Devi Temple

-Many legends are associated with the Naina Devi Temple of Nainital.
+Many fascinating legends are associated with the Naina Devi Temple of Nainital.
 As per mythology, this was the place where the eyes of Goddess Sati fell when her corpse was being carried away by Lord Shiva, her husband.
-Goddess Sati married Lord Shiva without the approval of her father Prajapati Daksh due to which he was angry.
+Goddess Sati married Lord Shiva without her father's approval, Prajapati Daksh, due to which he was angry.
 And to insult Lord Shiva, he organizes a Yajna in which he invites everyone but not Lord Shiva.
 This upsets Goddess Sati, makes her angry, and sets her ablaze.

-Also, it is believed that a local Gujjar boy used to take his cattle to this place for grazing, and one day he saw that a white cow was pouring milk on a stone.
-This continued for a few days and one day Goddess appeared in his dream to inform him that the stone is her ‘Pindi’.
+Also, it is believed that a local Gujjar boy used to take his cattle to this place for grazing.
+But one day, he saw that a white cow was pouring milk on a stone.
+This continued for a few days, and one day, Goddess appeared in his dream to inform him that the stone was her 'Pindi.'
 The boy immediately narrated the entire incident to Raja Bir Chand.
 Upon confirming, Raja built a temple here.
-Guru Gobind Singh Ji is also believed to have performed a Yajna over here before starting the war with the Mughals.
+Guru Gobind Singh Ji is also believed to have performed a Yajna before starting the war with the Mughals.

 Entry Fees and Timings of Naina Devi Temple

-There are no entry fees for the temple and devotees can visit here without paying anything.
-The timings of the temple are fixed, which is from 6 AM to 10 PM every day.
+The temple has no entry fees, and devotees can visit here without paying anything.
+However, the timings of the temple are fixed, which is from 6 AM to 10 PM every day.

 How to Reach Naina Devi Temple

-Nestled on the bank of the Nainital Lake, the Naina Devi Temple is easily accessible from all destinations of the city.
-The nearest airport is Pantnagar Airport, which is situated at 68 km and it takes almost 2 hours to reach from there.
+By Air: The nearest airport is Pantnagar Airport, situated at 68 km, and it takes almost 2 hours to reach from there.

-There are numerous things to do at and near the Naina Devi Temple including the boat ride at Nainital Lake, which is situated near the temple.
-Shopping is another popular activity to indulge in Nainital.
-The Nainital Mall Road is famous for candles, wooden items, key chains, and artificial jewelry that you can get as souvenirs.
+There are numerous things to do at and near the Naina Devi Temple, including the boat ride at Nainital Lake, situated near the temple.
+Shopping is another popular activity near the Naina Devi Temple at Bhotia Market.
+The Nainital Mall Road is famous for candles, fridge magnets, wooden items, key chains, and artificial jewelry that you can get as souvenirs.

-Apart from it, there are plenty of tourist attractions near Naina Devi Temple where travelers can visit are Tiffin Top, Naina Peak, Snow View Point, and Eco Cave Garden.
-Pangot and Kilbury Bird Sanctuary is another popular place to visit near Naina Devi Temple, which is a paradise for nature lovers and wildlife enthusiasts.
-Spot some of the charming birds during the visit to the sanctuary.
+Apart from it, there are plenty of tourist attractions near Naina Devi.
+You can visit Tiffin Top, Naina Peak, Snow View Point, and Eco Cave Garden.
+You can visit Pangot and Kilbury Bird Sanctuary to get close to natural beauty.
+These are other popular places that are a paradise for nature lovers and wildlife enthusiasts.
+You can spot some of the charming birds during their visit to the sanctuary.

-The temple is built on a place where the eyes of the Goddess Sati fell.
-She was the incarnation of Goddess Parvati and the festivals related to her are celebrated here with great zeal and vigor.
-There are two festivals and one fair which tourists should attend to get glimpses of the rich cultural and traditional heritage of the temple as well as to soak in the spiritual aura of this place.
-The popular festivals and events held in Naina Devi Temple are:
+The temple is built in a place where the eyes of the Goddess Sati fell.
+She was the incarnation of Goddess Parvati, and the festivals related to her are celebrated here with great zeal and vigor.
+There are two festivals and one fair, which tourists must attend to get glimpses of the temple's rich cultural and traditional heritage and soak in this place's spiritual aura.
+The famous festivals and events held in Naina Devi Temple are: